erlendve/react-bowling-kata/README.md

 You show up at the Bowling alley and see that they have an initial design up for their app, but with no functionality :O

-Luckily for you they have an extensive list of requirements ready:
+As it is they have a list of requirements ready:

-##Requirements
+## Requirements
 * `rolling` Clicking any of the numbered buttons should update the scoreboard with the number of pins knocked down for the roll.

 * `game score` The game consists of 10 frames.
 In each frame the player has